 Now, let’s add a few stretches to our introductory routine.

-- Hip flexor stretch.
-Many stretches for the hip flexor require kneeling.
+Hip flexor stretch.
+Many hip flexor stretches require kneeling.
 That’s not always as easy or comfortable as it looks for the beginning stretcher.
 Here’s one that is a little easier.
 Find a table or chair that is slightly taller than knee height.
 Push it up against a wall to keep it from sliding out from under you.
 Raise one foot to the table/chair top and put your other foot back a bit.
 Lean into the raised foot.
 You should look like you’re trying take a giant step up.
 The stretch is felt in the front of the hip and groin area.
 Hold the stretch ten to fifteen seconds.
-Repeat on the other leg.
+Repeat with other leg.

 Bonus stretch: My friend, Rosanne, recommends this stretch for tight hips: Standing at and holding onto the bathroom countertop, lean back into one hip to the point of where it hurts and then just hold it at that spot for about 10-20 seconds (no bouncing or moving).
 Alternate sides doing at least 2 per side.